langat01/unep-data-portfolio/README.md

-# unep-data-portfolio
-Portfolio demo for UNEP GEF Data Analytics Consultant
 # 🌍 UNEP GEF Data Analytics Portfolio (Demo)

 This repository demonstrates practical solutions aligned with the **UNEP GEF Biodiversity and Land Degradation Unit's** objectives.
-It simulates a mini-suite of tools that support document management, spatial analysis, and biodiversity reporting—just like those described in the UNEP consultancy Terms of Reference.
+It simulates a mini-suite of tools that support document management, spatial analysis, and biodiversity reporting — similar to those outlined in the UNEP consultancy Terms of Reference.

 ---

 ## 🔧 Contents

 ### 1. `document_management.py`
-A lightweight document management system using **SQLite** to store and organize project documents across the full project lifecycle.
+A lightweight document management system using **SQLite** to organize documents across the full project lifecycle.
 - 📁 Stores titles, types (Proposal, Report, Evaluation), upload dates, and file paths
 - 🧪 Includes sample document entries
 - 🔍 Supports basic project ID search